TheDiamondYT1/modding.pe.thediamondyt.tk/_tutorials/native/cool/EduMode.md

 So we've all heard about Minecraft: Education Edition, and heard that it's only available for schools.
 Not any more!
 With this cool trick you can get the general feel of the special edition of Minecraft.

+One downside to this, however, is that you won't get any of the worlds or resources that come with education edition, as they aren't included in the normal MCPE application.
+In my experience it also crashes during world generation.
+I'm not sure why, but i can't fix that.

 ---

 ```cpp